wagov/wasocshared/docs/guidelines/e8-assessment.md

 <td> Microsoft provides <a href= "https://learn.microsoft.com/en-us/powershell/scripting/learn/ps101/01-getting-started?view=powershell-7.4">guidance on the use of PowerShell </a>to identify inactive accounts
 based on when they were last used to logon to a system.
-Ask for a screenshot of the output of the following PowerShell command that checks for inactive accounts to demonstrate that this activity takes place on a daily basis:
+Ask for a screenshot of the output of the following PowerShell command that checks for inactive accounts to demonstrate that this activity takes place on a daily basis:<br>
 Get-ADUser -Filter {(admincount -eq 1) -and (enabled -eq $true)} -Properties LastLogonDate | Where-Object {$_.LastLogonDate -lt (Get-Date).AddDays(-45) - and$_.LastLogonDate -ne $null} | Select @{n=‘Username’; e={$_.samaccountname}},